 Setting up Default Schema Markup in WordPress

-The next step is to choose default settings to use for generating schema markup for all your WordPress posts and pages.
+The next step is to choose the default settings to use for generating schema markup for all your WordPress posts and pages.

 This will ensure there is schema markup correctly set up for all your WordPress posts, pages, products, or any other content types.

 Simply go to the All in One SEO » Search Appearance page and switch to the Content Types tab.
-From here you will see all your post types listed.
+From here, you will see all your post types listed.

 For each post type, you’ll notice a Schema Markup tab.
 Switching to it will allow you to choose the default schema type for that particular post type.

-From here you can review the settings and change them if needed.
-For instance, if you run a news website that uses WordPress posts as news articles, then you may want to change the Article Type to News Article schema.
+From here, you can review the settings and change them if needed.
+For instance, if you run a news website that uses WordPress posts as news articles, then you may want to change the Article type to News Article schema.